-Number and minimum length of student attendance days ,
+Days on which students are scheduled to receive instruction at school within designated start and dismissal times (student attendance days) and the length of each student attendance day in accordance with KRS 158.060,

+A minimum school term of not less than one hundred eight-five (185) days composed of student attendance days, teacher professional days, and holidays,

+A student instructional year of at least one thousand sixty-two (1062) hours of instructional time or not less than one-hundred seventy (170) student attendance days,

-Instructional time required for kindergarten if in excess of the minimum three (3) hours of daily instruction,
+Instructional time required for kindergarten per KRS 157.320,

 Any instructional time to be banked to make up for full days that may be missed due to an emergency,

+Days in addition to the student instructional year for the make-up of instructional time missed due to emergency equal to the greatest number of days missed system-wide over the preceding five (5) school years, and

-Days on which schools shall be dismissed; and
+Days on which schools shall be dismissed.

+Additional Requirements

-A testing window in accordance with KRS 158.6453 and KRS 164.302 to accommodate state-mandated assessments.
+A testing window in accordance with KRS 158.6453 to accommodate state-mandated assessments shall also be included.

-The Board may schedule days for breaks in the calendar that shall not be counted as part of the minimum school term.
+The Board may schedule days for breaks in the calendar that shall not be counted as part of the minimum student instructional year.

 Schools shall be closed on the Tuesday after the first Monday in November in Presidential election years.